jagannathBhat/parallaxingObject/README.md

 ## License

-This project is licensed under the terms of the GNU GPLv3 license.
-A copy of the lisence will be found in the root directory of the project as "LICENSE.txt".
+This project is licensed under the terms of the MIT license.
+A copy of the lisence will be found in the root directory of the project as "LICENSE".

 ## How to